MicrosoftDocs/security/zero-trust/azure-virtual-wan.md

 >Azure AD authentication is only available for gateways that use the OpenVPN protocol, which is supported only for OpenVPN protocol connections and requires the Azure VPN Client.
 >

-Azure Virtual WAN and Azure Firewall do not provide traffic routing and filtering based on user account or group names, but it is possible to [assign different groups of users different pools of IP addresses](/azure/virtual-wan/user-groups-about).
+Azure Virtual WAN and Azure Firewall do not provide traffic routing and filtering based on user account or group names, but it's possible to [assign different groups of users different pools of IP addresses](/azure/virtual-wan/user-groups-about).
 You can then define rules on the integrated Azure Firewall to restrict users or groups based on their assigned P2S IP address pool.

 If you divide your P2S users into different groups based on network access requirements, we recommend that you differentiate them at the network level and ensure that they can access only a subset of the internal network.
 You can create multiple IP address pools for Azure Virtual WAN.
 For more information, see [Configure user groups and IP address pools for P2S User VPNs](/azure/virtual-wan/user-groups-create).

 ## Step 7.
 Configure monitoring, auditing, and management

 Azure Virtual WAN provides extensive monitoring and diagnostic capabilities with [Azure Monitor](/azure/virtual-wan/monitor-virtual-wan).
-Additional details and topology can be obtained using a focused, pre-built, monitoring dashboard in the Azure portal named [Azure Monitor Insights for Virtual WAN](/azure/virtual-wan/azure-monitor-insights).
-These monitoring tools are not security specific.
+Additional details and topology can be obtained using a focused, prebuilt, monitoring dashboard in the Azure portal named [Azure Monitor Insights for Virtual WAN](/azure/virtual-wan/azure-monitor-insights).
+These monitoring tools aren't security specific.
 The Azure Firewall deployed inside each Virtual WAN hub provides the integration point for Zero Trust and security monitoring.
 You must configure [Diagnostics and logging for Azure Firewall](/azure/virtual-wan/monitor-virtual-wan-reference#azure-firewall) the same as Azure Firewalls outside Virtual WAN.

 Azure Firewall provides the following monitoring tools that you should use to ensure security and correct application of Zero Trust principles: